geersch/nestjs-getting-started/docs/01-getting-started-with-nestjs.md

 * `Porsche`: 500  € / year
 ( ...etc.)

-Only authenticated users should be able to calculate car insurance quotes.
+Only authenticated users should be able to calculate and retrieve car insurance quotes.